 When jungling always take the summoner spell Smite and the mastery Summoner's Resolve , the reason is Smite helps so much in the jungle, that I can't even exrpress it!
 For Summoner's Resolve the reason is granting 10 gold every time when using Smite, since smite has a relatively low CD this mastery actually gets you pretty much gold in the long term.
 Even later when you don't spend much time in the jungle, you must have Smite always on CD, just use it on a random enemy minion that derps into your way, 10 extra gold worth overkilling an innocent minion...

-Item priority is important too, when jungling having the most HP after each clear is important, but ganking is important too, so on your 1st recall you must always buy Boots of Speed!
+Item priority is important too, when jungling having the most HP after each clear is important, but ganking is important too, so on your 1st recall you must always buy Boots!

 The ways of jungling